collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

 heavily rely on the TALES expression for the URL.
 In the given data can't be transformed in a valid TALES expression, the whole entry is ignored.

-In a similar way, in errors are put inside other optional TALES expressions, thet will be ignored or evaluated as *False*.
+In a similar way, if errors are put inside other optional TALES expressions, they will be ignored (**not** evaluated to False).

 So, going back to the site root we don't see any "*fake*" link available, even if the "*PDF Document*" ones is still there.